Ancient Egypt Research Associates’ Object Typology

 This volume is the first in a series of planned volumes representing the culmination of student work prepared during our Analysis and Publication Field Schools, the final step in our four-part field school for Ministry of Antiquities Inspectors run in conjunction with the American Center for Research in Egypt since 2005.

 Settlement and Cemetery: Papers from the 2010 AERA-ARCE Field School presents preliminary excavation and specialist reports detailing fieldwork and material culture analysis from the Heit el-Ghurab (HeG) and Khentkawes Town (KKT) sites carried out during 2010 and 2013 field school seasons.
-Click here for more information including a table of contents.

 The book includes the following papers on the AA and EOG-D Bakeries, a report on the “pedestal” structures in MSE, a ceramics report, a report on faunal remains from the AA Bakery, an osteological study on Late Period burials, an archaeobotanical report, and a brief history of our field schools.